Office 365 Adoption: Quantitative vs. qualitative adoption

 Office 365: a true revolution in collaboration?

 Ideally, when Office 365 users need to share a Word document, they should use OneDrive to get a secure sharing link and benefit from all the advanced collaboration and security features of Office 365 and the Cloud.
-However, in practice, they often keep saving their documents locally and sending them attached to Outlook emails, depriving themselves, as well as the the recipients of their documents, of all the real added value of Office 365.
-Very often, only a fraction of the Office 365 corporate users really takes benefit of the strengths of the solution in the Cloud.
+However, in practice, they often keep saving their documents locally and sending them attached to Outlook emails, depriving themselves, as well as the recipients of their documents, of all the real added value of Office 365.
+Very often, only a fraction of the Office 365 corporate users really takes benefit of its cloud-related features.

 While Office 365 very strong volume adoption is definitely a reality, its qualitative adoption remains, in comparison, relatively low and really needs to be improved.
 Some vendors, such as MK Net.Work, have understood this and are offering applications such as Attach2Cloud to accelerate and improve Office 365 qualitative adoption and return on investment in the corporate world, almost automatically.